aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 While doing load testing on [Amazon RDS](https://aws.amazon.com/rds/postgresql/) and [Amazon Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/postgresql-features/) for proof of concept (POC) or for testing the impact of any configuration or code change, its important to collect all the database performance related metrics periodically at regular intervals so that you can go back in time and do performance analysis.
 [RDS Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html) and [RDS Performance Insights](https://aws.amazon.com/rds/performance-insights/) collect a lot of host and database performance metrics and provide dashboards for viewing the historical data.
 There are a lot of other database engine specific performance statistics and metrics, which can be collected to assist with deep dive analysis of performance problems post the load testing.

 The **PGSnapper** tool provided here enables periodic collection (snapping) of PostgreSQL performance related statistics and metrics.
 The config file used by the tool can be customized to include database dictionary views and custom queries to be snapped.
-PGSnapper collects and dumps the PostgreSQL database metrics in separate physical files on the host its running to have minimal impact on the database.
+PGSnapper collects and exports the PostgreSQL database metrics in separate physical files on the host its running to have minimal impact on the database.
 These files can be loaded to another PostgreSQL instance using the loader script included in the tool for analysis.

 :warning: You must accept all the risks associated with production use of **PGSnapper** in regards to unknown/undesirable consequences.
 If you do not assume all the associated risks, you shouldn't be using this tool.